SimonXTea/SimonXTea.github.io/_posts/2025-10-15-Middle-Name.md

 I don't have plans to change my name, I don't want to.
 It was suggested that I call myself "Simon jr" or "Simon The 2nd", and I don't like that.
 Sometimes to avoid the issues mentioned above, I instead name myself something on the spot, this is more common on phone calls (never legal documents).
 Denis Tea is a common nickname, as well as Ben Cave.

 Should I give my full name on this website?
 Could that have negative repercussions in the future?
 Maybe, I am not sure.
-All you are going to get is Simon X Camilo, if you want the full name you can ask through another private medium, such as instant messaging.
+All you are going to get is Simon X Camilo, if you want the full name you can ask through a private medium, such as instant messaging.

 ![Image of a large X](/assets/blog image/My middle name.jpg)